2025 Program Dates

 Program Requirements & Fee

-The cost for this unique program is $7,240 which includes tuition, performance tickets, room and board, and a health fee.
+The cost for this unique program is $7,420 which includes which includes tuition, performance tickets, room and board, food, visa, and health fees.

 In order to be fully immersed in and benefit from the program, choreographers must be proficient in English and be able to attend the entire length of the program.